 Vanguard Inflation-Protected Securities Fund (VAIPX)

 Given the volatility of stock returns, the associated sequence of returns risk, and current high valuations, I still like the income yield measuring stick.
-I feel that the income yield number does a rough job of compensating for stock market valuations (valuations go up, probably dividend yield go down) as well as interest rates (low interest rates now, probably low bond returns in future).
-With 60% stocks, I am hoping that the dividends will at least keep up with inflation, and that I will never have to “touch the principal”.
+I feel that the income yield number does a rough job of compensating for market valuations (valuations go up probably means dividend yield go down) as well as interest rates (low interest rates now, probably low bond returns in future).
+With 60% stocks, I am hoping that the overall income will keep up with inflation and that I will never have to “touch the principal”.
 Over the last 15 years or so, the annual growth rate of the S&P 500 dividend averaged about 5%.

 So how am I doing?
 Staying invested throughout the last 10 years has been good to me.
-Using the 2.24% income yield, the combination of ongoing savings and recent market gains have us at 84% of the way to matching our annual household spending target.
+Using the 2.31% income yield, the combination of ongoing savings and recent market gains have us at 88% of the way to matching our annual household spending target.
 Consider that if all your portfolio did was keep up with inflation each year (0% real returns), you could still spend 2% a year for 50 years.
-From that perspective, a 2% spending rate seems like a very conservative number.
-As such, we are currently redirecting a chunk of our monthly savings into a college savings account.
-We are doing well and we want to help pay for our children’s higher education, so might as well get that tax-deferral started now.
+From that perspective, a 2% spending rate seems like a conservative number, even with the many current predictions of modest future returns.